stuc2010/jenkins-playground/README.md

 ## Artifactory
 In order to demonstrate the ability to push build files to an artifact repository the OSS version of Artifactory is also deployed alongside Jenkins.
 It is exposed on port 58082 of the host machine and will need to be configured as per JFrog's [documentation](https://www.jfrog.com/confluence/display/JFROG/Installing+Artifactory#InstallingArtifactory-Post-InstallSteps).
 The Jenkins Artifactory plugin should also be installed and configured with the server id set to 'ArtifactoryPlayground'.

-You will need to configure a generic local repository and a user with rw permissions to that repository in order for the Jenkins pipelines referenced below to work correctly.
-This username and password must match the credentials configured automatically by jenkins (jenkins/true-stint-free-mistaken) (obviously in production these would be nowhere near source control :D).
+Sadly the relevant REST API calls which could be used to automate the creation of the required repositories and users are not available in the OSS version of Artifactory.
+This means you will need to configure a generic local repository (generic-local) and a user with 'manage' permissions to that repository in order for the Jenkins pipelines referenced below to work correctly.

-**A future version of this library will attempt to automate the configuration of Artifactory as much as possible.**
+**This username and password must match the credentials configured automatically by jenkins (jenkins/true-stint-free-mistaken) (obviously in production these would be nowhere near source control :D).**

 ## Example pipelines
-There are companion code repositories which contain example Jenkins pipelines which can be used with this playground. **All examples rely on the relevant pipeline plugins being installed on the Jenkins server.**
+There are companion code repositories which contain example Jenkins pipelines which can be used with this playground.

 ### C++
 * https://github.com/stuc2010/hellocplusplus

-#### Requirements
-* CMake Jenkins plugin
-* xUnit Jenkins plugin
-* Artifactory Jenkins plugin

 ### NodeJS
 * TBC